shakibaam/wildclaims/README.md

 # Information Access Conversations in the Wild(Chat)

-This repository provides the **annotations, prompts, and analysis scripts** used in the paper *“Information Access Conversations in the Wild(Chat)”*.
+This repository provides the **annotations, prompts, and analysis scripts** used in the paper *“WildClaims: Information Access Conversations in the Wild(Chat)”*.
 It is intended as a resource to help researchers **reproduce the reported results**, explore the annotated datasets, and extend the analyses.

 Each script corresponds to a section of the paper and generates specific statistics or evaluation metrics directly from the released annotations.